ayushsharma82/ElegantOTA/docs/async-mode.md

 2. Save the changes to the `ElegantOTA.h` file.

 3. You are now ready to use ElegantOTA in async mode for your OTA updates, utilizing the ESPAsyncWebServer library.

+### For PlatformIO:

+If you use PlatformIO then we can use a neat trick!
+You can set `build_flags` in your `platformio.ini` file that enables Async Mode of ElegantOTA.

+1. Open `platformio.ini` file of your project
+2. Paste this line `build_flags=-DELEGANTOTA_USE_ASYNC_WEBSERVER=1` at bottom
+3. Done!

+PlatformIO will now compile ElegantOTA in Async Mode!

 ## Benefits of Async Mode